-Anna Hoemann is a senior from College Station, Texas.
+Anna Hoemann is from College Station, Texas.
 She is majoring in health science with a minor in wellness.
 She plans to continue on to physical therapy school, hopefully at Mizzou!

 “My advice for incoming students is don’t be afraid to get involved right away!”
 Anna says.
 “Finding organizations or clubs you are passionate about can help battle homesickness and instantly give you a group of friends who are interested in the same things as you are.
 Mizzou has so many different groups to join; there is something for everyone.”

 Why should students choose Mizzou?

 Every professor, advisors, and teaching assistant here wants you to succeed.
 There are so many opportunities available to help and enrich your education.
 Mizzou has created a great support system for students to feel confident in their career paths and academic choices.

 What made you apply to be an SHP Student Ambassador?